"Ma, I want to do this."

 Wow!
 Our family is celebrating.
 Yet, we all know that the big test is still to come.

-On Thursday night, Mattis will stand in front of a few judges and thousands of viewers at home.
+On Thursday night, my little brother will stand in front of a few judges and thousands of viewers at home.

 There will be one contestant that will win.

 Do I share with him a dose of reality?